IBMStreams/streamsx.monitoring/_docs/01-user_overview.md

    nav: "userdocs"
 ---
 {% include toc %}
-This toolkit provides the functionality XYZ.

 {%include editme %}

+Place here an overview about the functionality of the toolkit.
+Don't repeat work by explaining things which are available in SPLDOC.
+SPLDOC shall be linked in this page

-## Overview Heading level 2
+## Overview Sample header level 2

-Some textIf you're running Jekyll v3.3+ and self-hosting you can quickly install the theme as Ruby gem.
-If you're hosting with GitHub Pages you'll have to use the old "repo fork" method or directly copy all of the theme files[^structure] into your site.

-[^structure]: See [**Structure** page]({{ "/docs/structure/" | absolute_url }}) for a list of theme files and what they do.
+Your text related to this topic
+This is a sample for a footnote.
+If you want to be a toolkit [^developer]: See [**Developer** page]({{ "/docs/developer/overview/" | absolute_url }}) you should read the documentation first.

 **ProTip:** This is a Pro-Tip
 {: .notice--info}

-### Overview Heading level 3
+### Overview Sample header level 3

-Some text
+Some text in this level

 Some shell command description